 |MORSE TAPER #||TAPER PER FT.||TAPER PER IN.|

 While we are talking dimensions and tolerances, you may find that some people, most often in the scientific community, speak in microns.
 A micron is defined as a millionth of a meter or a thousandth of a millimeter (.001 mm).
 The inch equivalent of this would be .00003937″ which is usually rounded off to .00004″ or a little less than a half of one ten-thousandth of an inch.
 This means there are about 25 microns in .001″, or 100 microns would be about .004″ (or more exactly 0.003937″).

 Sherline Tool Dimensions

 John Costello has done some AutoCad drawings that show the basic overall dimensions of our lathes and mills.
-Click on any image and use the “forward” and “previous” arrows to scroll through the images of the Sherline machines.
+Click on any drawing and use the “forward” and “previous” arrows to scroll through the images of the Sherline machines.
 To end the tour just click in the gray area.

 The drawing of the Lathe Cross-section above shows the key dimensions on a Sherline Model 4000 lathe.
-It is provided to help those who wish to make special equipment to fit to your lathe.
+It is provided to help those who wish to make special equipment to fit your lathe.
 Note that the longer 4400-series version of the lathe has a taller cast base for more rigidity.
 It is 0.33″ taller overall and 9″ longer.

 Electric Motor Specifications from Manufacturer